giantsol/Blue-Diary/README.md

 ## Usage

 You can build and run this app by yourself.
-You'll need [Git](https://git-scm.com) and [Flutter](https://flutter.dev/docs/get-started/install) installed first.
-After that, from your command line:
+You'll need [Git](https://git-scm.com) and [Flutter](https://flutter.dev/docs/get-started/install),and [Android Studio](https://developer.android.com/studio) installed first.
+After that, clone this project by running command:

 ```
-# Clone this repository
 $ git clone https://github.com/giantsol/Blue-Diary.git

-# Go into the repository
-$ cd Blue-Diary

-# Install dependencies
-$ flutter packages get
 ```

+Open cloned directory with Android Studio and it'll notify you to run `Packages get` to install dependencies.
+Do that.

-Build will fail at this moment because this app uses [Sendgrid](https://sendgrid.com/?opt=variant-header) to send emails in [SettingsBloc](https://github.com/giantsol/Blue-Diary/blob/master/lib/presentation/settings/SettingsBloc.dart) file, and `SENDGRID_AUTHORIZATION` constant isn't git-controlled.
+Lastly, when you try to run the project, build will fail because this app uses [Sendgrid](https://sendgrid.com/?opt=variant-header) to send emails in [SettingsBloc](https://github.com/giantsol/Blue-Diary/blob/master/lib/presentation/settings/SettingsBloc.dart) file, and `SENDGRID_AUTHORIZATION` constant isn't git-controlled.

 You can solve this in 2 ways: